 The importance of working in HR

 An HR department can be misunderstood; however, this department is critical in supporting a healthy workforce that can help the business to grow.
-More so, the benefit of having a healthy HR department means that the best people are hired, reducing your churn rate.
+The benefit of having a healthy HR department is that the best people are hired, reducing your churn rate.

 What is an HR department?

-In simple terms, the human resources (HR) department is a group of people responsible for handling the employment life cycle (that is, from recruiting, onboarding, and training, to dismissing) and managing the staff’s benefits.
+In simple terms, the human resources (HR) department is a group of people responsible for handling the employment life cycle (from recruiting, onboarding, and training, to dismissing) and managing the staff’s benefits.

 Hire the most apposite employees

-Those working in HR should arrange interviews, manage hiring efforts, and onboard the new staff members.
+Those working in HR should arrange interviews, manage to hire efforts, and onboard new staff members.
 The HR department is also responsible for completing all paperwork related to hiring someone new, seeing to it that all runs smoothly from day one.

 Payroll can be something else.
 Every single payday, individual taxes must be calculated and staff working hours calculated.
 Company costs incurred by employees should also be refunded and any bonuses added, if applicable.